moawhi/ESG_Investing/frontend/README.md

 ```
 npm start
 ```
 The web app will open in your browser at `http://localhost:3000/`.
 If the user has yet to log in, you will be directed to `http://localhost:3000/login`.
 Please ensure you use Chrome, Firefox, or Safari as your browser.
-If you wish to use other browsers, please see
+If you wish to use other browsers, please see [Supported Browsers Configuration](#Supported-Browsers-Configuration).

 ### Supported Browsers Configuration
 By default, the supported browsers for this web application are: